 The wetlands of Manistee County are an important resource as they serve as the primary recipient of overland storm water runoff and provide an aquifer base for the recharging of our inland lakes and streams.
+They also function as an important habitat for bird populations, as well as a host of other native species.
 The wetlands within Manistee County as identified by the State of Michigan are displayed on Map B-4.